 The New York Times referred to Merrill as a “sonorous bit of Americana” on New Year’s Eve 1957.
 How did a bank become such a part of the modern consciousness, especially one that was founded relatively recently?
 Merrill began life as Merrill, Lynch & Co. in 1915, barely more than a century ago.
 In just a few decades it would become not only one of the largest banks in America, but also one of the most well-known symbols of American prosperity.

-Merrill invested heavily in brokerage, and owned over 23,000 miles of telegraph cables in the 1930s.
+Merrill invested heavily in brokerages, and owned over 23,000 miles of telegraph cables in the 1930s.
 This placed the bank at the centre of America’s trading network, allowing it to quickly negotiate the best deals on it and its clients’ behalf.
 At this point the bank was officially a partnership, and only incorporated in 1952 under the name “Merrill Lynch, Pierce, Fenner & Smith Incorporated” (branded as “Merrill Lynch”).
 The new bank was immediately the world’s largest securities firm, with offices in nearly 100 cities worldwide.
 When it became a public company in 1971, Merrill operated in over 40 countries and managed over $1.8 trillion in client assets.

 Merrill was heavily exposed during the 2008 financial crisis, and was obliged to write down billions of dollars in losses.
 The bank was then taken under ownership by the Bank of America, in a deal orchestrated by the U.S Government.
 Currently, Merrill offers investment and wealth management services as a Bank of America company.